 New Jersey imposes various obligations upon the driver of any vehicle involved in an accident.
 These obligations are defined at N.J.S.
 39:4-129.
 The obligations exist even when damage from the accident is only to the driver's own vehicle.
 Damage to property other than a car also triggers these requirements.
-That would include damage to such items as a utility pole, or a street sign, or a mailbox.
+That would include damage to such items as a utility pole, a street sign, or a mailbox.
 The damage in question can be incredibly trivial.
-A tire scuff mark, or the mearest scratch, is sufficient to trigger the requirements of this statute.
+A tire scuff mark, or the slightest scratch is sufficient to trigger the requirements of this statute.
 Failure to comply with these obligations exposes the driver to a charge of leaving the scene of an accident.

 The requirements of N.J.S.
 39:4-129 apply only to drivers of cars involved in the accident.
 The law does not impose these obligations upon a passenger, or upon a person who merely witnesses an accident.
 Thus, while a moral obligation on the part of those witnesses may exist, there is no legal obligation.